Opioids/Benzodiazepines Poisoning Medication

 Class Summary

 Flumazenil is a competitive benzodiazepine antagonist that reverses the effects of benzodiazepines.
-However, benzodiazepine agonists must be used with caution because, when used to treat a potentially life-threatening condition (eg, seizure disorder), they may exacerbate the underlying disorder.
-If a patient ingests a drug that lowers the seizure threshold, such as a cyclic antidepressant, reversal may result in seizure or status epilepticus.
+However, benzodiazepine antagonists must be used with caution because if given to a patient chronically exposed to benzodiazepines, the antagonist can precipitate benzodiazepine withdrawal.
+If a patient receives flumazenil and goes into withdrawal, seizures or status epilepticus can occur, necessitating treatment with a non-benzodiazepine agent such as a barbiturate.
 Flumazenil is not recommended for indiscriminate use before a complete evaluation.
 If patients present with coma following aerosolized benzodiazepines exposure, flumazenil may be considered if the patient has respiratory depression and no history of long-term benzodiazepine use or seizure disorder.
-Use as a diagnostic and therapeutic agent for unsubstantiated drug-associated coma is controversial.
-A positive response to small titratable doses may obviate the need for endotracheal (ET) intubation.
+Use of flumazenil as a diagnostic and therapeutic agent for unsubstantiated drug-associated coma is controversial.
+A positive response to small titratable doses of flumazenil or other benzodiazepine antagonist may obviate the need for endotracheal (ET) intubation in the setting of benzodiazepine toxicity.

 Flumazenil (Romazicon)